 Parenting Coordination

-Parenting coordination is a problem-solving service offered to parents raising children between homes who seek professional assistance in working together to keep their children free from the parents’ conflicts.
-Parenting coordination is a child-centered dispute resolution service that assists parents in developing and implementing workable parenting plans when they are unable to do so on their own.
+Parenting Coordination is a problem-solving service offered to parents raising children between homes who seek professional assistance in working together to keep their children free from the parents’ conflicts.
+Parenting Coordination is a child-centered dispute resolution service that assists parents in developing and implementing workable parenting plans when they are unable to do so on their own.
+Our parenting coordination process uses an education based model utilizing one male, Bradley S. Craig, LMSW-IPR, CFLE serving as the parenting facilitator and one female professional serving as the communication coach.
+The professional team works to educate parents, meet jointly with both parents to develop an ongoing plan, monitor communications through Our Family Wizard, and assign tasks for parents as needed such as homework.
+Unlike parenting facilitation, parenting coordination is confidential.

-In order to begin services with families, the following must be on file for each adult:
+In order to begin services with families, the following 8 fully completed intake forms must be on file for each adult along with their retainers:

-a signed copy of the contract with initials on each page
+- a signed copy of the advisement form with initials on each page

 For some parents, conflict continues to create distress for them and their children beyond the divorce.
 Problems may arise over issues that are not specifically addressed in their parenting plan.
 For example, the parenting plan may say that parents decide together on extra-curricular activities for their children but may not indicate how to deal with disagreements about these activities.
 When a conflict arises, children often feel caught in the middle.
 This situation may put them at greater risk for emotional and behavioral problems—e.g., poor school performance, anxiety, uncontrollable anger, and depression.